How to Get a Bill of Sale in Arkansas

 Note: Check all auto bill of sale information for accuracy before signing it, as providing false statements is punishable by severe fines and penalties.

 Finally, a sample bill of sale in Arkansas should be kept on file for future use.
 If you need the vehicle bill of sale to conduct official business with the state OMV, you will generally be required to submit it in person at a nearby motor vehicle office.
-You also have the option of obtaining an AR bill of sale template online by clicking here.
 However, before filling out the document, you may wish to ensure that you provide accurate information about the vehicle by obtaining a vehicle history report.